pixyj/feel/django-server/load_tests/README.md

 ### Run some basic load testing using Locust.

-As of now, the test creates several clients according to the values entered in the WEB interface.
+As of now, the test creates several clients according to the values entered in the Web interface.
 For each client, the test:

 1. Creates an anonymous user session.
 2. Makes a get request for a concept page.